Transport in Shanghai: Bus

 Shanghai has one of the world's most extensive bus systems with nearly one thousand bus lines, operated by numerous transportation companies.
 Opened in 1914, Shanghai has the world's oldest continuously operating trolley bus system, with 13 routes in operation in 2017.
 Not all of Shanghai's bus routes are numbered - some have names exclusively in Chinese.
 Bus fares are usually ¥2, sometimes higher or lower, while Metro fares run from ¥3 to ¥16 depending on distance.

 Shanghai has expanded its eco-friendly bus fleet in the 2010s.
 The goal was to have to 3,000 units by 2015 and to increase the percentage of its new energy buses to its total bus fleet to 30%.
 From 2014, the number of energy-saving and environmentally friendly buses should account for over 60% of its newly purchased bus fleet.

 In 2018, there were 1,543 bus routes.
 Bus-only lanes reached 363.7 kilometers.

+Ferry

+The Shanghai Ferry (Chinese:市轮渡) is a system of ferry routes across the Huangpu River in Shanghai.
+The ferry service started on January 5, 1911 by the municipal authorities in Pudong.
+Before the 1970s, the ferry service was the only way to cross the Huangpu River.
+In the 1980s, the Shanghai Ferry became one of the busiest ferry services in the world.
+In the 1990s, as bridges and tunnels across the Huangpu river were built, the ferry service saw a sharp drop in ridership.
+The Shanghai Ferry currently consists of 18 ferry lines and is operated by the state-owned Shanghai Ferry Company.